-Method of Funding: e Entry Age Normal Funding Method was approved by the ard of Trustees effective 7/1/2012.
-The current unfunded actuarial liability is amortized as a level dollar over 20 years.
-The 20-year period decreases each year from 2011 until 2031, at which time the unfunded liability will be fully paid.
-Asset Valuation: for e actuarial value of assets is equal to the market value, adjusted 20% of the five-year aggregate investment surpluses and ficits.
-This calculation is done in the following steps: 1.
-The investment gain or loss for the current year is calculated; this equals the actual investment earnings during the year minus the expected earnings.
-Expected earnings are calculated using a weighted average of the pre- and post-retirement interest rate assumptions multiplied by the mean market value of assets during the year.
-2. The current net excess earnings are computed by adding the investment gain or loss for the current year to the remaining excess earnings for the prior valuation.
-One-fifth of the excess earnings are recognized in the actuarial value as of the current valuation and four-fifths are deferred to future years.
-3. The net assets are then adjusted to account for the Normal Cost Reserve held for the plan changes made during 2001.
-4. The present value of the prior year's City contributions is added to the net assets to account for the one-year lag between required contributions and when the contributions are actually received.
-5. The actuarial value of assets will not be greater than 120% nor less than 80% of the market value of assets as of the valuation date.
+The actuarial value of assets is equal to the market value, adjusted for 20% of the five-year aggregate investment surpluses and deficits.
+This calculation is done in the following steps:

+- 1. The investment gain or loss for the current year is calculated; this equals the actual investment earnings during the year minus the expected earnings.
+Expected earnings are calculated using a weighted average of the pre- and post-retirement interest rate assumptions multiplied by the mean market value of assets during the year. - 2.
+The current net excess earnings are computed by adding the investment gain or loss for the current year to the remaining excess earnings for the prior valuation.
+One-fifth of the excess earnings are recognized in the actuarial value as of the current valuation and four-fifths are deferred to future years. - 3.
+The net assets are then adjusted to account for the Normal Cost Reserve held for the plan changes made during 2001. - 4.
+The present value of the prior year's City contributions is added to the net assets to account for the one-year lag between required contributions and when the contributions are actually received. - 5.
+The actuarial value of assets will not be greater than 120% nor less than 80% of the market value of assets as of the valuation date.